wholesome-ghoul/obsidian-vault/psql/Notes.md

   (SELECT min_length FROM film_stats) AS min_film_length,
   (SELECT total_customers FROM customer_stats) AS total_customers,
   (SELECT total_payments FROM customer_stats) AS total_payments;

+SELECT
+  facid,
+  name,
+  ROUND((SUM(slots) / 2.0), 2) AS "Total Hours"
+FROM
+  cd.bookings
+INNER JOIN
+  cd.facilities
+USING(facid)
+GROUP BY
+  facid,
+  name
+ORDER BY
+  facid;

 WITH RECURSIVE subordinates AS (
   SELECT